h82258652/windows-uwp.zh-cn/windows-apps-src/audio-video-camera/supported-codecs.md

-## 视频编解码器和格式支持
+## Video codec & format support

-下表显示每个设备系列的视频编解码器和格式支持。
+The following tables show the video codec and format support for each device family.

-**注意**
+> [!NOTE]
--   其中表明 H.265 支持，该设备系列内的所有设备不一定都受支持。
+> Where H.265 support is indicated, it is not necessarily supported by all devices within the device family.
--   其中表明 MPEG-2/MPEG-1 支持，只在安装可选的 Microsoft DVD 通用 Windows 应用后才受支持。
+> Where MPEG-2/MPEG-1 support is indicated, it is only supported with the installation of the optional Microsoft DVD Universal Windows app.

-### 桌面
+### Desktop

 <table>
 <colgroup>